 Plenty of flowers are welcome, but if you prefer, memorial contributions may be made to the Tabernacle Baptist Church Building Fund, P.O.
 Box 160, Vidalia, GA 30475.

-To send flowers to Rooney's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rooney Kea, please visit our floral store.